composewell/streamly/docs/User/Tutorials/functionality-overview.md

 ### Stream Type

-Following is a contrived example which generates a stream of a sequence of integers, then increments each one by 1, takes the first two elements, adds them and prints the result:
+Following is a contrived example which generates a stream consisting of a sequence of integers, then increments each one by 1, takes the first two elements, adds them and prints the result:

 ```haskell